Dongwa Village Protected Forest, China

 The communities’ management practices are passed down orally from generation to generation.
 Decisions are made by an elected local community management committee.

 The area under management is divided into zones including a strictly protected zone, tourism development zone, and a designated area where resource use is permitted.
 Within this designated area, community members may graze livestock and collect resources including fuel wood, timber and non-timber forest products.
 Such activities are strictly prohibited beyond the designated area.
-Resource use is limited to certain kinds of resources and to certain amounts.
+Resource use is limited to certain resource types and limits are set on resource use.

 Threats and Challenges